ImmutableDebate/ImmutableDebate/README.md

 ## Use Case
 Example use case: If an organization goes through a long process of coming to a decision the process of coming to that decision can easily be reviewed and the review trusted.
+If the decision is made across several locations miles apart the risk that a decision making process may be interfered with increases and the blockchain can resist attempts at doing this.
+Emails, for one, are at risk for being spoofed or tampered with.

 ## Private blockchains
 This can be apply to public and private blockchains.